Dowsley/live-world-engine/README.md

 # What is this?
 To be honest, I don't know.
+I want it to be alive, and breathe, and have almost unlimited replayability.
+But still be cool.
+I don't care about graphics though.

-I suppose I could make it similar to No Man's Sky idea, but 2D and pixel-like.
+I suppose I could make it similar to No Man's Sky idea, but 2D.

+Or a high-fantasy dragon-slayer game.

 # Engine
 Place the engine source code (regardless of platform) inside `src/engine/graphics` at root level.